Facts

 Nutrition, Weaning, and Health Checks

 Nutrition plays a vital role in your puppy's growth.
-Around three weeks old, you can start weaning by introducing softened puppy kibble.
-This gradual shift from mother's milk to solid food supports healthy development.
-Schedule regular vet check-ups to monitor their progress and catch any potential issues early.
+You can begin to wean at about three weeks of age by feeding soaked puppy kibble.
+This slow transition between the mother milk and solid food is healthy.
+Have the vet check-ups regularly to ensure that you keep track of their progress and detect any problems early.

 Encouraging Early Socialization and Basic Training

 Socialization is essential during the early weeks.
-Gentle handling and exposure to various environments help build confidence.
-Introduce basic training like crate training and potty routines before the fear period begins.
-This early start sets the stage for better behavior and adaptability.
+Confidence is developed by handling gently and exposing to different environments.
+Start simple training such as crate training and potty routines prior to the fear period.
+This early beginning preconditions more adequate behavior and adaptability.

 Embracing the Journey of Your Puppy’s Growth

-As your puppy grows, it’s important to provide the right care and environment to support their development.
-This period is key for laying a strong foundation for their health and social skills.
+As your puppy is growing, you should give them the appropriate care and environment to develop.
+This is the most important time to establish a good foundation of their health and social skills.

 FAQ

 Full vision development takes about 4-6 weeks.
-By this time, their eyes are fully open, and they can see colors and shapes more clearly.
+At this age, their eyes are open and they are able to see colors and shapes better.

 What factors can affect a puppy's eye-opening timeline?